xrdocs/ncs5500/_tutorials/ncs5500-lab-series.md

 title: 'Testing the NCS5500: The Lab Series'
 author: Nicolas Fevrier
 excerpt: >-
-  A list of test cases and demos of the NCS5500 products to speed up your own validation process
+  Test cases and demos of the NCS5500 products to speed up your own validation process
 position: hidden
 tags:
   - ncs5500